30-minute interview coaching sessions

 - If you could change a decision you made what would you change and why?

-- What three words would people who know you well use to describe you?
+- What three words would people who know you good use to describe you?

 - If I asked people who know you for one reason why I shouldn't hire you what would they say?